 If Dr. Cohn’s three decades of experience have taught him anything, it is:

-The vast majority of the underlying causes of chronic pain are REAL, findable, mechanical, and treatable.
+The vast majority of the underlying causes of chronic pain are REAL, findable, mechanical and/or inflammatory, and treatable!

 Even those patients with terrifying diagnoses such as ‘Fibromyalgia’, CRPS/RSD, and Neuropathic pain/Neuropathy/Neuralgia or Myofascial Pain syndromes frequently benefit and many are even cured of their pain with proper diagnosis – usually via an accurate, detailed medical, injury, and pain history and properly performed osteopathic neuromusculoskeletal exam.
 Much of the time, even the most myseterious and intractable pain syndromes turn out to have mundane, easily treatable, but previously undetected causes.